JJCAPPE/casnotes/CASRN 111 - Religion in American Culture/111.typ

   Political identities form *against* an opposed other; the political is the possibility of *conflict*.
 Tolerance works during *normalcy*, but *irreconcilable* differences recur.

 5. *The sovereign never left; liberalism just hides it.*
-  Constitutions don’t remove decisive power; they function *during normal times*.
+  Constitutions don't remove decisive power; they function *during normal times*.
 When a true crisis hits, officials *act first*, legalize later: the *exception* exposes where power really sits.

 6. *Normativism is an illusion (and can be dangerous).*
-  You can’t pre-write rules for *every contingency*.
+  You can't pre-write rules for *every contingency*.
 Pretending you can both *weakens* response capacity and *obscures* who will actually decide when rules break.

 7. *Liberalism breeds apathy and identity vacuum.*
   By recoding politics as a *managed, professionalized* arena, citizens drift into *spectatorship* and *consumer identities*.
 This hollowness invites *strong-identity movements* to fill the void.